Kernel Linking¶

 Basically, a Kernel Application is linked as a Standalone Application.
 The main difference is that a Kernel Application defines Kernel APIs, and requires to embed additional information that will be used later to build a Sandboxed Application against this Kernel (by linking with the Kernel APIs).
 Such additional information is called the Kernel Metadata.

-The following figure shows the general process of linking a Firmware, applied to a Kernel Application.
+The following figure shows the general process of linking an Executable, applied to a Kernel Application.

 The Platform must be configured with Multi-Sandbox capability.